Trump calls alleged leaks on Manchester bombing "deeply troubling"

-President Donald Trump said Thursday that alleged intelligence leaks that have surfaced after the Manchester Arena bombing are "deeply troubling" and has ordered the Justice Department to review who's behind them.
+President Donald Trump on Thursday called the alleged intelligence leaks following the Manchester Arena bombing "deeply troubling" and ordered the Justice Department to find out who was behind them.

-Trump's statement, released by the White House during a summit with world leaders, didn't mention Monday night's terror attack in Manchester by name, but comes after British Prime Minister Theresa May said she would tell her American counterpart that security intelligence must remain tightly held between the longstanding allies.
+Trump's statement, released by the White House during a summit with world leaders, didn't mention Monday night's terrorist attack in Manchester by name, but it came after British Prime Minister Theresa May said she would tell Trump that security intelligence must remain tightly held between the longstanding allies.

 British authorities are continuing to investigate the suicide bombing outside of an Ariana Grande concert that killed 22 and was carried out by a Manchester-born man whose family is accused of having terrorist ties in Libya, officials said.

-Photos were published by The New York Times on Wednesday of evidence collected from the carnage — a public display that British counterterrorism officials strongly objected to because they said it "undermines our investigations."
+British counterterrorism police briefly suspended sharing of intelligence with U.S. authorities after The New York Times published photos of evidence collected from the crime scene — a public display that they said "undermines our investigations."

 A senior U.S. law enforcement official told NBC News that the same photos were provided by British authorities to American investigators.
 The Times didn't disclose how it obtained the photos.